-Report: Trump’s Team Tricks Him into Reading By Preying on His Narcissism
+Report: Trump’s Team Tricks Him Into Reading by Preying on His Narcissism

 National Security Council officials have strategically included Trump’s name in “as many paragraphs as we can because he keeps reading if he’s mentioned”…

-Silly as this sounds, it’s good institutional knowledge for White House staffers, who should have luck with the same tactic when the U.S. elects its first six-year-old president.
+Silly as this sounds, it’s good institutional knowledge for White House staffers, who should have luck with the same tactic when the U.S. elects its first 6-year-old president.